LibreriadeSatoshi/bitdevs-lat/content/support/_index.md

 description = "Our supporters"
 +++

-Un agradecimiento especial a nuestros colaboradores.
+Un agradecimiento especial a nuestros patrocinadores.

 <br>